Are you trying to navigate the complexities of Florida probate law after losing someone you love?

 When someone passes away without a Will, this is known as "intestacy," and that person's estate must go through probate.
 The probate court must determine who the personal representative should be and decide the rightful beneficiaries and creditors.

 Here at Elder Needs Law, our law firm is filled with Florida probate lawyers that provide individualized probate services designed to meet the needs of each unique family.
-Our staff of dedicated professionals is available to assist you in discussing the estate of your family members or help you navigate probate matters.
+Our staff of dedicated professionals is available to assist you in discussing the estate of your family members or help you navigate probate and estate matters and other legal services.

 We invite you to contact us with your questions 24 hours a day, seven days a week.